 Player who has won most titles: Francisco Gento with 21 titles

-Catalonia and Spain as they competed in both the Campionat de Catalunya and the Copa del Rey.
+FC Barcelona quickly emerged as one of the leading clubs both Catalonia and Spain as they competed in both the Campionat de Catalunya and the Copa del Rey.
 In 1901 they won their first trophy when they won the Copa Macaya and in 1902 they also played in the first Copa del Rey final, losing 2-1 to Club Vizcaya.

 La Liga Champions: 18